kulvind3r/GamingGaiden/Readme.md

 3. Right click `Install.bat` and click `Run as administrator`.
 4. Optionally choose to setup a scheduled task to autostart at user login.
 5. Once installation is done, you will have a shortcut to run the application on desktop and start menu.
 Just double click the shortcut to start the application.
-6. **On Starting from Shortcut, a brief command line window flashes and then the application runs in the System Tray.
+6. _**On Starting from Shortcut, a brief command line window flashes and then the application runs in the System Tray.
 It is Tray app.
 It has no GUI window.
-All Graphs , stastics will be shown in your browser**.
+All Operations are done from right click menu of tray app.
+All Lists, Graphs, Stastics will be shown in your default internet browser.**_ Please watch the youtube tutorials shared above to learn how to use the application.
 7. If you move the application to another directory, simply run `Install.bat` once again as administrator, to setup from the new location.

 ## DISCLAIMER